Required attachments to the application for a passport or an identity card

 - An old passport or an identity card issued by the Police for identification.

 - 1 black-and-white or colour photo, taken within the past 6 months.
+Preferably, the photo should be in colour, but black-and-white photos, too, are accepted for the time being.

 - Men aged 18 to 30: passport for a person liable for military service; civilian serviceman certificate or certificate of call-up.
 If these are not available, the authority issuing the passport or the identity card verifies the national defence liability from the relevant authorities.
 If the applicant has not performed military or civilian service, the passport is issued for no longer than until the end of the year when the applicant turns 28.